-PRDOH estimates the relocation duration based on the funded scope of work at the time of relocation.
+PRDOH and its Subrecipients estimate the relocation duration based on the funded scope of work at the time of relocation.
 Estimated durations may be used for planning purposes, including evaluating the suitability of replacement housing options.
-Regardless of the estimated duration, temporary relocation will continue until Agency activities are complete and the displacement dwelling is returned to decent, safe, and sanitary condition or the household is permanently relocated, whichever occurs first.
-A household is permanently relocated following the relocation date provided in a ninety (90) day notice even if the household has not vacated the temporary unit.
-Applicants and/or authorized property representatives may not collect rent for the displacement dwelling from relocated households.
+Regardless of the estimated duration, temporary relocation assistance will continue until Agency activities are complete and the displacement dwelling is returned to decent, safe, and sanitary condition followed by a Return Home Notice to the tenant, or the temporary relocation exceeds one (1) year and the household is offered and accepts permanent relocation assistance, whichever occurs first.

-PRDOH relies on a Final Inspection to establish that Agency activities are complete, and the property meets decent, safe, and sanitary standards.
-Once a passing Final Inspection is performed and the home receives a Use Permit (Permiso de Uso), if applicable, PRDOH notifies relocated households in writing to return to the displacement dwelling within thirty (30) days.
-This Return Home Notice is personally served or sent by certified first-class mail, return receipt requested, and documented in PRDOH's system of record.
-A copy of the Return Home Notice is also provided to the Applicant to facilitate return occupancy negotiations.
+A Final Inspection to establish that Program funded activities are complete should be conducted to confirm that the property meets decent, safe, and sanitary standards.
+Once a passing Final Inspection is performed, and the home receives a Use Permit (Permiso de Uso), if applicable, the relocated households must be notified in writing to return to the displacement dwelling.
+The Return Home Notice provides thirty (30) days for the temporarily relocated household to return to the displacement dwelling and is personally served or sent by certified first-class mail, return receipt requested, and documented in the Program's system of record.

-Applicants are required to grant relocated households new occupancy agreements upon return for a period not less than twelve (12) months.
+Applicants and Project Owners are required to grant relocated households new occupancy agreements upon return for a period not less than twelve (12) months.
 The occupancy terms, including cost and all pre-relocation amenities, must be unchanged from the pre-relocation terms throughout the twelve (12) month return period.
 Households must be allowed the opportunity to replace non-returning household members in order to maintain the pre-relocation household size; however, the Applicant and/or authorized property representative retains the right to evaluate and assess any proposed new occupants according to applicable State and local laws.
-Return occupancy agreements must be submitted to PRDOH for review.
+Return occupancy agreements must be submitted to PRDOH or its Subrecipients for review and recordkeeping.

-If the household elects not to pursue or fails to negotiate return occupancy terms by the communicated return home date through no fault of the Applicant, Co-Applicant, and/or authorized property representative, the dwelling may be advertised for occupancy at market rates without Agency restrictions.
+If the temporarily relocated household elects not to return to the displacement dwelling or fails to negotiate return occupancy terms by the communicated return home date through no fault of the Applicant or Project Owner, the dwelling may be advertised for occupancy at market rates without Agency restrictions.